dualra1n/dualra1n/README.md

     --taurine           Jailbreak dualbooted iOS with Taurine.
 Usage: ./dualboot.sh --jailbreak 14.3 --taurine

     --help              Print this help.

-    --jump              Bypass setup.app on second iOS.
-If you want revert phone to original state use --back .

     --getIpsw           Automaticly downloads IPSW that you want to dualboot.
 Dont forget specify iOS version.

     --dfuhelper         A helper to enter DFU if you struggling in it.